-The fourth week of the Council's meeting cycle does not have any scheduled forums or meetings.
+The fourth week of the meeting cycle does not have any scheduled forums or meetings.
 This week is traditionally kept free to allow any special or urgent meetings of Council or committee, other functions or other forums, to be held.

-9.12.2 Committee meetings
+9.2.2 Committee meetings

-To assist with its decision making responsibilities, Council is able to establish committees from time to time.
-The work of committees is significant in local government due to the wide range of activities and functions of the Council.
-Committees report to the Council and are subject to the requirements of the Act.
+To assist with its decision-making responsibilities, Council is able to establish committees from time to time.
+The work of committees is significant in local government due to the wide range of activities and functions of Council.
+Committees report to Council and are subject to the requirements of the Act and the City's meeting procedures for meetings.

-When a Council establishes a committee, comprising Elected Members it must determine the reporting and other accountability requirements that are to apply in relation to that committee.
+When a Council establishes a committee, it must determine the reporting and other accountability requirements that are to apply in relation to that committee.

 Committees may comprise of:

 - Elected Members only

 - Elected Members and employees

 - Elected Members, employees and members of the community

 - Elected Members and members of the community

-- Employees and members of the community or
+- employees and members of the community or

-- Members of the community only.
+- members of the community only.

-The role and tasks of committees are varied.
-Councils establish however committees are generally established to:
+The role and tasks of committees are varied however committees are generally established to:

-- inquire into matters and to provide and make recommendations to Council on matters within the Council's responsibilities - carry out a specific project or task on behalf of Council or - exercise, perform or discharge delegated powers, functions or duties.
+- inquire into matters and to provide and make recommendations to Council on matters within Council's responsibilities - carry out a specific project or task on behalf of Council or

+• exercise, perform or discharge delegated powers, functions or duties.